maxmanders/maxmanders.co.uk/_posts/2014-05-01-aws-vpn-solutions-with-strongswan.markdown

 * run a software based IPSec solution on an instance in each region and connect the two instances

-The two most popular software based IPSec solutions for Linux seem to be OpenSWAN and its fork StrongSWAN.
-I've opted for StrongSWAN on the basis of what I believe to be better documentation, and the fact that it is still under active development.
-In order to terminate a tunnel to an AWS VPN, I found that StrongSWAN 5.1 is required.
-If you're using Ubuntu, you'll either need to upgrade to Ubuntu 14.04, or use an appropriate backports repository; versions of Ubuntu prior to 14.04 only provide StrongSWAN 4.5.
+The two most popular software based IPSec solutions for Linux seem to be FreeS/WAN and its fork strongSwan.
+I've opted for strongSwan on the basis of what I believe to be better documentation, and the fact that it is still under active development.
+In order to terminate a tunnel to an AWS VPN, I found that strongSwan 5.1 is required.
+If you're using Ubuntu, you'll either need to upgrade to Ubuntu 14.04, or use an appropriate backports repository; versions of Ubuntu prior to 14.04 only provide strongSwan 4.5.

 #### Assumptions
 This article assumes a certain familiarity with AWS.
 Specifically I assume that you have